Sparser Block-Sparse Attention via Token Permutation: Related Work

 \paragraph{Sparse Attention}

 The quadratic growth in memory and computational requirements of the attention mechanism has been a bottleneck for scaling LLM context lengths.
 Sparse attention has emerged as a promising solution, leveraging the inherent sparsity in attention patterns to drastically reduce this overhead.
-These methods can accelerate different stages of inference, such as prefilling, decoding, or both.
 StreamingLLM~\citep{xiao2024efficientstreaminglanguagemodels} first identifies the attention sink phenomenon in LLMs, proposing to capture a majority of the attention mass with initial and recent tokens.
 NSA~\citep{yuan2025nativesparseattentionhardwarealigned} and MoBA~\citep{lu2025mobamixtureblockattention} further incorporate sparse attention into the training stage, accelerating both prefilling and decoding.
 Methods like H2O~\citep{zhang2023h2oheavyhitteroracleefficient}, can accelerate the decoding speed by exploiting the attention pattern after prefilling.
 Closely related to this work, various methods are proposed to accelerate the compute-bounded prefilling process.
 For example, Minference~\citep{jiang2024minference10acceleratingprefilling} recognizes attention patterns in a pre-computed manner.
 More recent works tend to perform attention pattern recognition on-the-fly.
-For instance, FlexPrefill~\citep{lai2025flexprefillcontextawaresparseattention} utilizes divergence to classify the attention pattern, XAttention~\citep{xu2025xattentionblocksparseattention} adopts an antidiagonal scoring metric to weight each block, and SpargeAttention~\citep{zhang2025spargeattentionaccuratetrainingfreesparse} accounts the intra-block similarity into the selection criterion.
+For instance, FlexPrefill~\citep{lai2025flexprefillcontextawaresparseattention} utilizes divergence to classify the attention pattern, XAttention~\citep{xu2025xattentionblocksparseattention} adopts an antidiagonal scoring metric to weight each block, SpargeAttention~\citep{zhang2025spargeattentionaccuratetrainingfreesparse} accounts the intra-block similarity into the selection criterion, and Prism~\cite{prism2026spectralawareblocksparseattention} utilizes a dual-band importance estimation for block selection.
 However, these methods primarily focus on developing better block selection algorithms, while our work is orthogonal: we focus on rearranging the attention matrix to create a structure that inherently increases block-level sparsity.